Tôn Thất Thiện: Revolution and education: 1945–55

 Thien's work was varied.
-He translated and typed government documents, and served as an announcer and commentator for Hanoi Radio's English language service "The Voice of Viet Nam", thereby becoming practically the first Vietnamese to address the English speaking world.
-He also was a major contributor to the magazine of the Vietnamese-American Friendship Association (VAFA) launched by Ta Quang Buu and General Gallagher at a time when Ho Chi Minh was courting American support for the Viet Minh government and its continued independence from French colonial rule.
+He translated and typed government documents and served as an announcer and commentator for Hanoi Radio's English language service "The Voice of Viet Nam", thereby becoming practically the first Vietnamese to address the English-speaking world.
+He was also a major contributor to the magazine of the Vietnamese-American Friendship Association (VAFA) launched by Ta Quang Buu and General Gallagher at a time when Ho Chi Minh was courting American support for the Viet Minh government and its continued independence from French colonial rule.

-Dismissive of communist ideology from his economics studies and unable to support the radical political aims of Ho Chi Minh which included on-going systematic persecution of Vietnamese nationalists, he left Hanoi and returned to Huế in late 1946.
-In 1947 he went abroad to study.
-He continued to morally support the anti-French aims of the Viet Minh until 1950 when the Ho-led Viet Minh forces unreservedly turned to communist China for material and advisory support, and Ho Chi Minh publicly proclaimed Vietnam "the forward post of socialism in South-east-Asia" and the Vietnamese Communist Party re-emerged under the thin guise of the "Lao Dong" (Worker's) Party.
-From then on Thien distanced himself from the Viet Minh government, remained aloof from the various political formations, and concentrated on his studies.
+Dismissive of communist ideology from his economics studies and unable to support the radical political aims of Ho Chi Minh, which included ongoing systematic persecution of Vietnamese nationalists, he left Hanoi and returned to Huế in late 1946.
+In 1947, he went abroad to study.
+He continued to morally support the anti-French aims of the Viet Minh until 1950, when the Ho-led Viet Minh forces unreservedly turned to communist China for material and advisory support, and Ho Chi Minh publicly proclaimed Vietnam "the forward post of socialism in South-east-Asia" and the Vietnamese Communist Party re-emerged under the thin guise of the "Lao Dong" (Worker's) Party.
+From then on, Thien distanced himself from the Viet Minh government, remained aloof from the various political formations, and concentrated on his studies.
 He obtained a Bachelor of Science degree in Economics at the London School of Economics and a master's degree in Political Science at the Graduate Institute of International Studies in Geneva.
 He maintained his political neutrality until 1953.
 In October of that year, he met Mr. Ngo Dinh Diem in Paris and judged him to be a true nationalist leader.
 He also learned that Mr. Diem was going to be appointed by Bảo Đại as the next Prime Minister of the non-communist State of Viet Nam.